 Real Time Messaging (RTM)

-The slackclient PyPI project is in maintenance mode now and slack-sdk project is the successor.
-The v3 SDK provides more functionalities such as Socket Mode, OAuth flow module, SCIM API, Audit Logs API, better asyncio support, retry handlers, and many more.
+PyPI project is in maintenance mode and the slack-sdk project is its successor.
+The v3 SDK provides additional features such as Socket Mode, OAuth flow, SCIM API, Audit Logs API, better async support, retry handlers, and more.

 The event-driven architecture of this client allows you to simply link callbacks to their corresponding events.
-When an event occurs this client executes your callback while passing along any information it receives.
+When an event occurs, this client executes your callback while passing along any information it receives.
 We also give you the ability to call our web client from inside your callbacks.

-In our example below, we watch for a message event that contains "Hello" and if its received, we call the say_hello() function.
+function.
 We then issue a call to the web client to post back to the channel saying "Hi" to the user.

 Configuring the RTM API